opentelekomcloud/docs-next/docs/blueprints/by-use-case/networking/site-to-site-vpn-with-enterprise-router.md

 4. Click **Create VPN connection**.
 5. Click on each **VPN connection** and download the configuration, with **Vendor** set to *Generic*.

-#### On Open Telekom Cloud
+#### On T Cloud Public

 1. Navigate to **Network -> Virtual Private Network**.
 2. In the right panel of the page, expand **Virtual Private Network**, click on **Enterprise – VPN Connection**, and then click on **Create VPN Connection**.
-Create a VPN connection for each **Customer Gateway** created in Open Telekom Cloud.
+Create a VPN connection for each **Customer Gateway** created in T Cloud Public.
 Use the downloaded configuration file from the last step to configure the VPN connections:
    - **Name:** Name of the connection.
    - **VPN Gateway:** Select the VPN Gateway created earlier.
    - **Gateway IP Address:** Enter the value of the `Outside IP Addresses -> Customer Gateway` field from the configuration file.